-- The school will have a nominated member of staff / small team who are the named Attendance Champion (s) who will have a clear vision and oversight of all attendance matters - School staff will listen to children and their parents/carers to understand the barriers to the child's good attendance, working jointly with families to remove those barriers wherever possible - All staff will work together to identify patterns/changes in attendance at an early stage to prevent any further absence, including addressing unexplained, persistent, or prolonged absence (deemed as attendance below 90%). - All staff will work to ensure every pupil has good attendance so they can access the education they are entitled to, being particularly mindful of pupils absent from school due to mental or physical ill health or their special educational needs and/or disabilities and provide them with additional support. - In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for the school to provide a pupil of compulsory school age with less than full-time education through a temporary part-time/'staggered' timetable to meet their individual needs.
-A part-time timetable will have: - the written agreement of both the school and the parent/carers - a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - regular review dates which include the pupil and their parents to ensure the plan is only in place for the shortest time necessary. - a proposed end date that takes into account the exceptional circumstances of the pupil, after which the pupil is expected to attend school on site full-time.
+- The school has a nominated Senior Attendance Champion who has responsibility and oversight of attendance matters (supported by other colleagues where required).
+Their name and contact details are: Sarah Murphy, Head of Early Years, DSL/EYDSL (sarah.murphy@oakfieldsschool.co.uk).
+The Senior Attendance Champion has a clear vision for improving and maintaining good attendance, establishing and maintaining effective systems for tackling absence, and making sure they are followed by all staff.
+They have a strong grasp of absence data to focus the collective efforts of the school, regularly monitoring and evaluating progress, including the efficacy of the school's strategies and processes.
+In addition to the Senior Attendance Champion, on a day-to-day basis, parents/carers are able to gain information around attendance from their child's class teacher, Head of School, Assistant Headteacher Pastoral. - School staff will listen to children and their parents/carers to understand the barriers to the child's good attendance, working jointly with families to remove those barriers wherever possible - All staff will work together to identify patterns/changes in attendance at an early stage to prevent any further absence, including addressing unexplained, persistent, or prolonged absence (deemed as attendance below 90%). - All staff will work to ensure every pupil has good attendance so they can access the education they are entitled to, being particularly mindful of pupils absent from school due to mental or physical ill health or their special educational needs and/or disabilities and provide them with additional support. - In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for the school to provide a pupil of compulsory school age with less than full-time education through a temporary part-time/'staggered' timetable to meet their individual needs.
+A part-time timetable will have: - o the written agreement of both the school and the parent/carers - o a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - regular review dates which include the pupil and their parents to ensure the plan is only in place for the shortest time necessary. - a proposed end date that takes into account the exceptional circumstances of the pupil, after which the pupil is expected to attend school on site full-time.
 It can, however, be extended as part of the regular review process.
 In some limited cases, a pupil with a long-term physical/mental health condition may require a part-time timetable for a prolonged period.
 Medical evidence will be needed, and external specialist intervention will need to be in place to support the child during this period. - In agreeing to a part-time timetable, the school has agreed to a pupil being absent from school for part of the week or day and therefore must record the absence accordingly (normally using code X or C2). - The school will keep accurate and efficient records (electronic) of attendance and registration at school, including attendance at all after school and before school activities.